Political positions of John Delaney: Healthcare reform

-A vocal supporter of the Patient Protection and Affordable Care Act, he has hailed it as an important step in the right direction.
+A vocal supporter of the Affordable Care Act, he has hailed it as an important step in the right direction.
 He lauds it for allowing young adults to stay on their parents' health plan for longer and helping seniors to save money on their prescription drug costs.
 He also lauds it for allowing children with preexisting conditions have access to health plans, and for expanding access for adults with preexisting conditions.
 He believes that it helps ensure access to affordable quality healthcare.

-However, Delaney also feels that as a law, the Patient Protection and Affordable Care Act is imperfect.
-While he has continually voted against efforts to repeal the Patient Protection and Affordable Care Act, he also believes that an effort must be taken to examine it and take steps to further reduce long term healthcare costs.
+However, Delaney also feels that as a law, the Affordable Care Act is imperfect.
+While he has continually voted against efforts to repeal the Affordable Care Act, he also believes that an effort must be taken to examine it and take steps to further reduce long term healthcare costs.
 He believes that the government needs to address long term challenges of the Affordable Care Act in order to ensure that a strong healthcare system will continue provide quality and affordable care for future generations.

 He prefers taking a more incremental approach to healthcare reform.
 He believes it is imperative to first remedy the Patient Protection and Affordable Care Act before implementing a fully paid-for universal healthcare plan.

 Opposed to pushing for single-payer healthcare, he proposes expanding Medicare coverage.